Bakken aan de Bar, by IJf Blokker

 Controversy

-All these programs shook up Dutch society and were hot topics in Flanders too.
+All these Wim T. Schippers programs shook up Dutch society and were hot topics in Flanders too.
 Many viewers were outraged that such shocking filth was allowed on public television.
-Naturally both the shows and characters easily acquired cult status, particularly among young people.
+Both the shows and the characters easily acquired cult status, particularly among young people.
 They are still legendary broadcasts half a century later, though somewhat dated.
-But their historical impact cannot be underestimated.
-They pushed the boundaries of what was possible and acceptable on television.
+But their historical impact cannot be underestimated, as they pushed the boundaries of what was possible and acceptable on television.
 The VPRO established an indestructable reputation for broadcasting the most experimental and subversive TV shows.
 Dutch television in general gained global notoriety for broadcasting stuff that other countries wouldn't dare to show uncensored.
-Today the Netherlands are still associated with controversial TV shows, often of the obscene kind.
+Today, the Netherlands are still associated with controversial TV shows, often of the obscene kind.
 Like any stereotype this is, of course, a matter of perception.
 The legacy of Schippers' shows is equally mixed.
 It paved the way for outrageous and occasionally genius comedians like Youp Van 't Hek, Paul de Leeuw, Arjan Ederveen & Tosca Niterink, Bart De Graaff, Hans Teeuwen and Theo Maassen.
 But it also inspired more low-brow shows thriving on shock and/or lack of ethics.

 Piraat Platzac, by IJf Blokker